houshyar/dictionaryPopupExtension/README.md

 1. After installing the extension, navigate to any webpage.
 2. To look up a word, hold down the `Alt` key and double-click on the word you want to define.
 3. A popup will appear around the selected word displaying the definition from Dictionary.com.
-4. You can change the shortcut in the extension settings if needed.
+4. You can change the modifier in the extension settings if needed.
-5. For further details or visual guides, refer to the screenshots available on the repository page.

 ### Contributing
 We welcome contributions of all kinds, whether it's new ideas, bug fixes, or new features.
 As an open-source project, we value and encourage community involvement to make this extension better for everyone.
 To contribute, please follow these steps: